 The Gainesville, Fla. native saw his team accomplish many firsts in his initial year at the helm, including winning its CAA opener for the first time in school history and notching its first win over NCAA tournament participant Old Dominion in an emotional 4-3 decision.
 But Surrency holds higher expectations for his Panthers, mainly to contend for titles and NCAA tournament bids every season.

-As a former dedicated, Division I student-athlete, Surrency expects his players to accept his challenge of a blue-collar mentality and prime conditioning he sets forth.
+As a former dedicated, Division I student-athlete, Surrency expects his players to accept his challenge of a blue-collar mentality and disciplined approach to the game.

 “Fitness is a huge part of our program and quite a high demand that we place on the players,” Surrency said.
-“I’m a big believer in trying to reach the full potential, fitness-wise, and feel that it can be an ultimate separator at the end of a game.”
+“I’m a big believer in trying to reach the full potential, fitness-wise, and feel that it can be an ultimate separator at the end of a game.
+In the same breath, we want our guys to understand the game and be able to make the right decisions.
+We feel like we play a good brand of soccer that places the emphasis on the players seeing and reacting to the situations presented in the game.”

 Before joining GSU in 2005, Surrency spent the 2004 season as a student assistant coach at his alma mater, Jacksonville University.
 He held multiple responsibilities with the Dolphins including daily training sessions, training non-traveling players and assisting with administrative work.